 My name is Trey McCants and I am a student.

 I have been working on a science project where I am testing which chemical salt of copper is more efficient in coating brass keys.
 The salts I am using are CuCl, CuSo4, and CuNo3.
 I began my experimenting by using a tenth of a mole solution of CuSo4 and I then had to divide that by 4 because I had a 250 Ml burette.
 I am using a 2.5 v current from a DC powerpack.
-I dip both the key and the copper sample in HCl and then use 0000 steel wool [linked by editor to product info at Rockler] to clean them.
+I dip both the key and the copper sample in HCl and then use 00 steel wool [on eBay or Amazon affil link] to clean them.
 When I begin my experiment the key begins to take on a black coat within a few minutes of electroplating.
 I don't know what mistake I am making.
 Could you please suggest some places where I am going wrong.
 Also do any of these chemicals create gases when used in electroplating.

 Thank you,Trey McCants